bootdotdev/blog/content/about.md

 lastmod: "2023-01-25"
 ---

-Universities are slow, bootcamps are expensive, and e-learning platforms are built for front-end learners.
+Universities are slow, boot camps are expensive, and e-learning platforms are built for front-end learners.

 **We make it fun and affordable for you to become a modern back-end engineer.**

 I built [Boot.dev](https://boot.dev) for my wife Breanna who wanted to transition from x-ray to back-end development.
 The trouble is, we couldn't find any e-learning platforms that impressed me as a hiring manager.
-I decided to build a curriculum tailored to back-end developers who aren't afraid of an in-depth education.
+I decided to build a curriculum tailored to back-end developers who aren't afraid of in-depth education.
 My wife was my first student and loves the courses, so I hope you do too.

 ## Socials